Phillie Phanatic: In popular culture

 The Phanatic appeared in the closing credits of the film Rocky Balboa (2006).

 In March 2009, the Phanatic appeared on The Simpsons in the episode "Gone Maggie Gone", greeting a party of nuns disembarking from a ship at the future site of Philadelphia.
 In the episode "Dancin' Homer", there is a mascot that looks similar to the Phanatic, the Capital City Goofball.

 In November 2009, the Phanatic was part of a bit on the Late Show with David Letterman called "Get to Know the Phillie Phanatic".

 In 2010, the Phanatic appeared in the This is SportsCenter series of advertisements with Derek Jeter of the New York Yankees, where Jeter asks others in the ESPN locker room who used his razor, with the Phanatic's signature green hair sticking out from the blades.

 The Phillie Phanatic dressed as Rocky Balboa during a game at Veterans Stadium on Opening Day, 1986.

 The Phanatic was mimicked in an episode of It's Always Sunny in Philadelphia called "The World Series Defense".
 In the episode, Charlie's "Green Man" challenges that the "Phrenetic" (as it is referred to in the episode) should not be the only mascot for the Phillies.
 He is promptly put in his place by the "Phrenetic".
 In an interview with Angelo Cataldi, Tom Burgoyne revealed that Major League Baseball declined to allow the Phanatic to be used in the episode.
 Charlie references this at the conclusion of the episode, attempting to file a countersuit against Major League Baseball due to the fact that he has to call the mascot the "Phrenetic" when he knows its name is the "Phanatic".

 On January 26, 2012, the Phanatic (credited to Tom Burgoyne) appeared as itself on an episode of the NBC sitcom 30 Rock called "The Ballad of Kenneth Parcell".

 He and Mr. Met did a MasterCard commercial in 2013 to raise money for ending cancer.

 In 2015, the podcast 99% Invisible did an episode about the evolution of mascots focusing on the creation of the Phanatic.

-The Phanatic was also on an episode of the show The Goldbergs in 2015 called "The Lost Boy", and made a cameo appearance on College GameDay when the ESPN show visited Philadelphia for a matchup between Temple and Notre Dame.
+The Phanatic was on an episode of the show The Goldbergs in 2015 called "The Lost Boy", and made a cameo appearance on College GameDay when the ESPN show visited Philadelphia for a matchup between Temple and Notre Dame.
 It reappeared in a 2018 episode of The Goldbergs.

 The Phanatic appeared on ABC's Schooled episode "Rocks for Jocks".

 On June 1, 2022, the Phanatic was the subject of a Jeopardy! clue during an episode in which two of the three contestants, Ryan Long and Vanessa Williams, were from Philadelphia.
 In 2019, Alex Trebek told a contestant that he was "not a big fan" of the Phanatic.